yalesov/zf2-geoname/README.md

 Copy `config/geoname.local.php.dist` to `(app root)/config/autoload/geoname.local.php`, and modify the settings.

 - `tmpDir`: temporary directory for storing geonames database source files.
+(Make sure it is script-writable.)
 - `cron`: (cron expression) how frequently Geoname should be run.

 How frequent should `cron` be?
 The recommended setup is every 15 minutes, which is also the default.
 However, you can make your own adjustments: